Day one (around 42 miles/68km)

-After Newport take a short detour to Pentre Ifan Cromlech, a skeletal burial chamber built around 3–4000BC.
+After Newport take a short detour to Pentre Ifan Burial Chamber, a skeletal burial chamber built around 3–4000BC.
 It is made of the same Pembrokeshire ‘bluestones’ that somehow found their way to Stonehenge, Britain’s most famous prehistoric monument, almost 200 miles/322km away.

 Day two (about 48 miles/77km)

-Cardigan Castle’s recent makeover won it the UK’s ‘Restoration of the Year’.
+The makeover at Cardigan Castle lead it win the UK’s ‘Restoration of the Year’ in 2017.
 It’s not your typical castle: ancient walls enclose a handsome Georgian mansion and stylish ‘1176’ restaurant, named after the date when Wales’ first eisteddfod was held here.

-New Quay partly inspired Llareggub, the fabled village brought to life in Dylan Thomas’ masterwork, Under Milk Wood.
-Cardigan Bay is not short of salty old ports like New Quay.
+The seaside town of New Quay is picturesque and mainly renowned for its golden sandy beaches.
+It also partly inspired Llareggub, the fabled village brought to life in Dylan Thomas’ masterwork Under Milk Wood.
+Cardigan Bay is not short of beautiful coves like New Quay.
 Aberaeron is another.
 From here to Aberystwyth, the A487 hugs a cliff-backed coast with spectacular, far-reaching views along Cardigan Bay.